diskree/AchieveToDo-ModPack/README.md

 3. Play

 # Install or update modpack with Sugar:
-This modpack require Minecraft 1.19 and last fabric version This modpack is based on the 💜 [Sugar modpack](https://modrinth.com/modpack/sugar).
+This modpack require Minecraft 1.19 and last fabric version and based on the 💜 [Sugar modpack](https://modrinth.com/modpack/sugar).
 Thanks for the work on the optimization and quality of the Minecraft game!
 1. Download AchieveToDo.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
 2. Create new instance from downloaded zip